 Companies briquette their scrap recycling metals for several reasons:

 - Economic payback.
 Since most briquetted scrap metal is more valuable than turnings and chips, briquetting often provides a new source of revenue.
 By answering a few questions, we can help you determine if the economic payback will justify purchasing ARS scrap metal processing equipment.
 Often, the payback occurs in less than 18 months and sometimes in as little as three months.
 A general rule of thumb is that if you know your company is generating at least 200 pounds of chips/turnings per hour of aluminum, titanium, brass, copper, steel, cast iron, etc., then it is a project worth investigating.
 (We recommend that you check your scrap volumes.
 Sometimes they are higher than you think!
-To start this process fill out the ROI form.
+To start this process call us at 1(800)577-3766 or fill out our contact form.

 - Coolant Recovery.
 Scrap metal typically carries 20% to 30% of its weight in coolant, which costs the company money to replenish.
 This adds to the cost of transporting your metal.
 In addition to the cost, there is a potential liability associated with the shipment of coolant-laden chips.
 Many company's justification for the cost of ARS scrap metal processing equipment is based primarily on coolant recovery.
 Help your scrap processing company out, too, by eliminating the need for it to remove and dispose of the coolant.

 - Scrap Accountability.
 With the recycling of metal that's briquetted, it is easier to determine the true weight of the scrap metal in comparison to determining the weight of chips.
 Additionally, the producer knows the moisture content and can in most cases eliminate deductions for moisture.
 While most scrap processors are fair, discrepancies can range from a 10% shortage to as much as 67%.

 - Can I use the coolant that is pressed out directly in my machine tools?